 Goal # Objective # Resource Required Estimated Cost BAP Required?
-Yes or No If No, indicate funding source 2 1, 2, & 3 1, 2, & 3 A new full-time instructor for Child Development.
-Child Development Videos for CHLD 4, CHLD 6, CHLD 9, CHLD 11A, CHLD 14, CHLD 19A, CHLD 19B, CHLD 19C CHLD 20, CHLD 25, and CHLD 49.
-The cost is for a 3-year digital license renewal for the first set of DVD's funded 3 years ago. \$96,061.40 \$1,468.58 (which includes possible cost increase, tax/shipping & handling) (Shipping is free if a check is mailed with the order.)
+Yes or No If No, indicate funding source 1 1, 2, & 3 A new full-time instructor for Child Development. \$96,061.40 Yes 2 1, 2, & 3 Child Development Videos for CHLD 4, CHLD 6, CHLD 9, CHLD 11A, CHLD 14, CHLD 19A, CHLD 19B, CHLD 19C CHLD 20, CHLD 25, and CHLD 49.
+The cost is for a 3-year digital license renewal for the first set of DVD's funded 3 years ago. \$1,468.58 (which includes possible cost increase, tax/shipping & handling) (Shipping is free if a check is mailed with the order.)
 Yes

-Annual Update #1

-Academic Year:

-1. Progress on Program Level Outcomes (PLOs) and Student Learning Outcomes (SLOs) (from #3B of full PR)

-A) List your Program Level Outcomes:

-B) Summarize the progress you have made on Program Level Outcomes (PLOs):

-C) Summarize the progress you have made on course level outcomes and assessments (SLOs):

-D) Describe any program, course, and/or instructional changes made by your program as a result of the outcomes assessment process.

-E) Reflecting on the responses for B) and C) above, what will you implement for the next assessment cycle?

-2. GOALS AND OBJECTIVES (Taken From #9--Action Plan--of FULL Program Review)

-GOAL OBJECTIVE ACTIONS/TASKS REQUIRED TO ACHIEVE OBJECTIVE OUTCOMES, MEASURES, and ASSESSMENT

-#1 #1

-#2

-#3
+Ar nual Update #1 Academic Year: 1.
+Progress on Program I evel Outcomes (Pl Os) and Student Lear SLOs) A) List your Program Leve el Outcomes: В) Summarize the progre ess you have made on Program Level Out comes (PLOs): C) Summarize the progre ess you have made on course level outco mes and assessm nents (SLOs): D) Describe any program outcomes assessment structional changes m ade by your prog ram as a result of the E) Reflecting on the resp onses for B) and C) above, what will you implement for th ne next assessment cycle?
+2. GOALS AND OBJ ECTIVES (Taken From #9Action Pla nof FULL Prog gram Review) GOAL OBJECTIV - FASKS REQUIRED EVE OBJECTIVE OUTCOMES, MEASURES, and ASSESSMENT #1 #1 #2 #3 Goa Goal #1 Annual Update: (Assess progress made toward goal attainment)